-1. THAT in the first instance, monitoring of discharges from Hawera landfill in the 2021-2022 year remains similar to the 2020-2021 monitoring programme.

-2. THAT should there be any issues with environmental or administrative performance in the 2021-2022, monitoring of the closed Hawera landfill may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of discharges from Hawera landfill in the 2022-2023 year remains similar to the 2021-2022 monitoring programme, with adjustments made if required when consent 0444-5 is granted. - 2.
+THAT should there be any issues with environmental or administrative performance in the 2022-2023, monitoring of the closed Hawera landfill may be adjusted to reflect any additional investigation or intervention as found necessary.